cjburkey01/revolve/README.md

 # revolve

-A Rust evolution simulator to learn Rust
+A Rust evolution simulator to learn Rust (I'm trying to create an evolution simulator as a means to learn the Rust language)